population-interventions/visualisation/src/posts/pandemic-trade-offs-detail-july-2021/post.md

 	"contributorDetails": "- The data visualisations and interface for this tool were developed by [Luke Thorburn](https://lukethorburn.com/cv/).\n- The modelling was led by Dr [Tim Wilson](https://findanexpert.unimelb.edu.au/profile/884197-tim-wilson), assisted by Haifeng Zhao and Sachith Seneviratne.
 The original agent-based model was built by Dr [Jason Thompson](https://findanexpert.unimelb.edu.au/profile/769805-jason-thompson), assisted by Profs Rod McClure, [Mark Stevenson](https://findanexpert.unimelb.edu.au/profile/653385-mark-stevenson) and [Tony Blakely](https://findanexpert.unimelb.edu.au/profile/773939-tony-blakely).
 The integrated epidemiological and economic model (proportional multistate lifetable) is a collaboration between the University of Melbourne and the Institute of Health Metrics and Evaluation (University of Washington), with key contributions from: Prof Abie Flaxman and Mr James Collins (IHME); Drs [Rob Moss](https://findanexpert.unimelb.edu.au/profile/10215-rob-moss), [Nic Geard](https://findanexpert.unimelb.edu.au/profile/432264-nic-geard), [Patrick Andersen](https://findanexpert.unimelb.edu.au/profile/721168-patrick-andersen) and [Tim Wilson](https://findanexpert.unimelb.edu.au/profile/884197-tim-wilson) (University of Melbourne), assisted by all members of the Population Interventions Unit (Drs [Driss Ait Ouakrim](https://findanexpert.unimelb.edu.au/profile/242956-driss-ait-ouakrim) and [Laxman Bablani](https://findanexpert.unimelb.edu.au/profile/686318-laxman-bablani), and Profs [Vijaya Sundararajan](https://findanexpert.unimelb.edu.au/profile/26106-vijaya-sundararajan) and [Tony Blakely](https://findanexpert.unimelb.edu.au/profile/773939-tony-blakely)).\n- The determination of which diseases and conditions are impacted by COVID-19 restrictions, and with what magnitude, was undertaken by Dr [Driss Ait Ouakrim](https://findanexpert.unimelb.edu.au/profile/242956-driss-ait-ouakrim), Ms Ameera Katar, Mr Patrick Abraham, Dr [Natalie Carvalho](https://findanexpert.unimelb.edu.au/profile/531653-natalie-carvalho) and Prof [Nathan Grills](https://findanexpert.unimelb.edu.au/profile/356800-nathan-grills).\n - Overall leadership of the body of work was by Prof [Tony Blakely](https://findanexpert.unimelb.edu.au/profile/773939-tony-blakely).\n- Web hosting and technical support was provided by Grace Dong and Dr Melissa Makin. \n- We acknowledge a generous anonymous philanthropic grant, through Advancement, that enabled this project."
 }
 ---
-We have pre-run 648 scenarios:

-- through an agent-based model to estimate SARS-CoV-2 infection rates;
-- then run each of these scenarios through an integrated epidemiological and economic model to estimate health loss (in health-adjusted life years or HALYs), health expenditure and GDP costs, with the proportion of times each scenario is optimal from either a health or partial-societal perspective.
-At the moment, this modelling also includes unintended health consequences of restrictions (including lockdowns) through road traffic injury, depression, anxiety, self-harm, and intimate partner violence.
-Coming soon, it will also include the effects of changes in physical activity.

-The 648 scenarios are for combinations of vaccine coverage, vaccine efficacy at **transmission** (different from usually reported vaccine efficacy at stopping serious illness), policy response for restrictions (aggressive and moderate elimination, tight and loose suppression), and whether these restrictions are relaxed as vaccination coverage increase.
-(Coming soon will be extra scenarios for how international borders are opened; at the moment, this is included as a parameter behind the scenes that sees the daily expected incursions of SARS-CoV-2 cases increasing from 0.008 per day in Phase 1a to 0.512 per day in Phase 3 of the vaccination rollout, each with wide uncertainty.
-This, therefore, approximates a relaxing of borders as vaccination coverage increases.
-But in the future we will provide user options for border incursions.)

-The modelling is specified for Victoria, Australia.
-But the modelling should apply to any state or Territory in Australia, or New Zealand.

-### Findings

-The agent-based modelling presented at this site finds the following (in approximate order of importance):

-- Things we do not have immediate control over:
-	- The reproductive rate (R0) for the circulating virus matters enormously.
-If a more infectious strain dominates (as is unfortunately likely) and gains a foothold in the community, social restrictions will be necessary in addition to vaccination to control outbreaks.
-	- Vaccine uptake and effectiveness of the vaccine at reducing transmission are&mdash;unsurprisingly&mdash;important.
-- Things we can control:
-	- Pivoting to a loose suppression strategy, or relaxing the thresholds for when stage 3 or 4 lockdowns are applied, appears unwise until well into Phase 2 (vaccinating all adults) or Phase 3 (vaccinating children).
-	- Maximising vaccine coverage will assist dampening transmission.
-Even if herd immunity is not achieved (e.g. if R0 of circulating variants is high, and vaccine effectiveness at reducing transmission is non-ideal), maximizing vaccine uptake will mean social restrictions can be relaxed even if not removed.

-As always, we are all still learning about SARS-CoV-2 and vaccines.
-We have made every effort to include up to date evidence in our modelling, and we will continue to improve it as new information arises.

-### Track Record

-The most recent modelling presented on this site has **not yet been peer-reviewed**, but builds on a strong platform:

-- Peer-reviewed Medical Journal of Australia paper on the probability of lock down achieving elimination using the ABM ([Journal](https://www.mja.com.au/journal/2020/213/8/probability-6-week-lockdown-victoria-commencing-9-july-2020-achieving), [PDF](https://www.mja.com.au/system/files/issues/213_08/mja250786.pdf))
-- Documentation of the ABM at Github ([Link](https://github.com/JTHooker/COVIDModel))
-- Comments on the ABM at The Pursuit ([Link](https://pursuit.unimelb.edu.au/articles/modelling-victoria-s-escape-from-covid-19))
-- An overview of the proportional multistate lifetable model we use to estimate health and cost impacts ([Journal](https://academic.oup.com/ije/article-abstract/49/5/1624/5920732), [PDF](/posts/pandemic-trade-offs-detail/PMSLT.pdf))
-- An analysis of the relative health and cost impacts of various policy response strategies in Victoria, pre-vaccination (aggressive and moderate elimination, tight and loose suppression) ([Preprint](https://www.medrxiv.org/content/10.1101/2021.01.11.21249630v2.full-text), [PDF](https://www.medrxiv.org/content/10.1101/2021.01.11.21249630v2.full.pdf), Under Review)
-- A just completed analysis of the unintended health consequences of COVID-19 restrictions including lockdowns ([Preprint](https://www.medrxiv.org/content/10.1101/2021.03.16.21253759v1), [PDF](https://www.medrxiv.org/content/10.1101/2021.03.16.21253759v1.full.pdf), Under Review)

-The remainder of this page describes some of the most important components of this modelling work.

----

 <h2 id="stages">Stages</h2>